 short description to use for a dataset location.
 Its primary purpose is to help humans to identify a dataset copy (e.g., “mike’s dataset on lab server”).
 Note that when a dataset is published, this information becomes available on the remote side.
 Constraints: value must be a string

 -d DATASET, --dataset DATASET¶

 specify the dataset to perform the create operation on.
-If a dataset is given, a new subdataset will be created in it.
+If a dataset is given along with PATH, a new subdataset will be created in it at the PATH provided to the create command.
+If a dataset is given but PATH is unspecified, a new dataset will be created at the location specified by this option.
 Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path)

 if set, a plain Git repository will be created without any annex.

 Configure the repository to use fake dates.
 The date for a new commit will be set to one second later than the latest commit in the repository.
 This can be used to anonymize dates.

 Run cfg_PROC procedure(s) (can be specified multiple times) on the created dataset.
 Use run_procedure –discover to get a list of available procedures, such as cfg_text2git.